zverolen/dashboard-demo/README.md

 At the moment, only the mobile version is available.

 ![Main App Screenshot](./readme/cover.png)
-[Add a key screenshot that captures the essence of your application]

 ## Expectations from the app:
 - **The app should provide as much information as possible at once**